 Prior to joining Riker Danzig, Mary Kay was the chief of staff and legislative liaison to the New Jersey Department of Banking under Gov. Florio.
 In addition, she was Judicial Law Clerk to Hon.
 L. Anthony Gibson, J.S.C., Chancery Division in Atlantic and Cape May Counties.
 Raised in New Jersey, Mary Kay has long been involved with local government affairs.

 The New Jersey Law Journal has named Mary Kay a “New Jersey Trailblazer” for 2020.
 The Law Journal distinguished select lawyers in New Jersey who “made significant marks” on the practice of law in their sectors.
 Thomson Reuters has included Mary Kay on the New Jersey Super Lawyers list for Governmental Relations since 2006.
 Best Lawyers in America®, a peer review of U.S. lawyers, has also listed her in the field of Governmental Relations since 2008.
-Additionally, in 2012 and again for 2018, Mary Kay was named "Lawyer of the Year" for Government Relations in the Princeton/Trenton region by Best Lawyers, an honor given annually to a single governmental affairs attorney in the Princeton/Trenton area.
+Additionally, in 2018 and 2012, Mary Kay was named "Lawyer of the Year" for Government Relations in the Princeton/Trenton region by Best Lawyers, an honor given annually to a single governmental affairs attorney in the Princeton/Trenton area.
 She was also recently named one of the Power 50 in Banking by NJBIZ Magazine.
 See Awards and Honors Methodology.

 No aspect of this advertisement has been approved by the Supreme Court of New Jersey.